St Magnus Way – reflections

 Before a sitting meditation I start by acknowledging or noting any issues which are bothering me, either to clear my mind, to problem-solve, or create focus.
 Then I try to simply sit.
 I have been doing that for years.
 As a result I sometimes come up with creative ideas, solutions and greater understanding, or at the very least a recognition of patterns of behaviour.

-Walking is a kind of meditation and the more I walk, the more I realise it’s the pilgrimage itself which presents the learning – simply by starting, trekking, and getting to the end of it.
+Walking is a kind of meditation and the more I walk pilgrimage, the more I realise that simply doing it: starting, trekking, and managing to complete, I’m learning what I need to.

-I have habits that I try to pretend aren’t there, aren’t really so bad, or that I can’t help.
-These come to the fore when walking a pilgrimage.
-It is in the planning and facing of the realities of the land and the practicalities of accommodation and food which bring me face to face with myself.
+I have habits that I try to pretend aren’t there most of the time.
+However, when walking a pilgrimage they come to the fore.
+It’s in the planning and facing of the realities of the land and the practicalities of accommodation and food that I am brough face to face with myself.

 Is walking pilgrimage synonymous with being religious?